Skip to main content

 (1) "Attribution" is the process through which the Ohio department of medicaid (ODM) or its designee assigns eligible individuals to a specific CMC entity.

-(2) "CMC attributed medicaid individuals" are the eligible pregnant and postpartum Ohio medicaid recipients for whom an entity eligible under this rule has accountability for coordinating and ensuring the delivery of CMC program activities.
+(2) "CMC attributed medicaid individuals" are the eligible pregnant and postpartum women for whom an entity eligible under this rule has accountability for coordinating and ensuring the delivery of CMC program activities.
 All eligible individuals will be attributed except for:

 (a) Individuals who are currently receiving another care coordination service that substantially duplicates those activities provided under this program.

-(b) Individuals with a limited medicaid benefit plan other than presumptive eligibility for pregnant individuals.
+(b) Individuals with a limited medicaid benefit plan other than presumptive eligibility for pregnant women.

 (c) Individuals dually enrolled in Ohio medicaid and medicare.